PlanterApp/planter_blog/content/posts/spring-planting/index.md

 Once you’ve determined that the soil is ready for planting, the next step is to find plants that can survive springtime cold snaps.
 To do this, use the new [plant filters](https://blog.planter.garden/posts/v3-3-0/#filters) feature in [Planter](https://planter.garden/) to find cool-season plants that are tolerant and semi-tolerant of frost

 Plants that are semi-tolerant of frost can survive a light frost with air temperatures between 28°F and 32°F (-2°C and 0°C), and plants that are tolerant of frost can withstand a heavy frost with air temperatures below 28°F (-2°C).
-To learn more about growing cool-season plants, [check out this article on cold-hardy crops](https://blog.planter.garden/posts/cold-hardy-crops/).
+To learn more about growing cool-season plants, [check out our article on cold-hardy crops](https://blog.planter.garden/posts/cold-hardy-crops/).

 ![Young spinach plants in the garden](young-spinach.jpg)